Commissioned Pastor to Children and Families

 When my youngest daughter entered the first grade, I took a position teaching preschool at Birchwood Christian School and had the privilege of teaching there for 9 years.
 Sharing the wonder of creation and the delight in God’s story with preschoolers drew me closer to his grace and the boundless love of Christ.

-As the Children’s and Family Ministries Director at FPC it is my desire to nurture intergenerational community that sustains families and delights in children and that draws the church to know the riches of Christ’s love.
+As the Commissioned Pastor to Children and Families at FPC it is my desire to nurture intergenerational community that sustains families and delights in children and that draws the church to know the riches of Christ’s love.

 And I pray that you, being rooted and established in love, may have the power together with all the saints, to grasp how wide and long and high and deep is the love of Christ, and to know this love that surpasses knowledge – that you may be filled to the measure of all the fullness of God.
 Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us, to him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
 Amen.